 So much for “freethinking!”

 If free thinking does not exist, then one does not possess any epistemic ability to assess or evaluate his or her thoughts.
 This is the case because something — or someone — else is governing all of one’s thoughts if one is not the original source of their thinking or they do not have the ability to think otherwise.
-If an agent is not the source and originator of thoughts (and nothing external to the person is causally determining the person’s thoughts), or if one does not ever possess the ability to think otherwise regarding anything, then one is merely left assuming his or her determined thoughts are good — let alone true!
+If an agent is not the source and originator of thoughts (and something external to the person is causally determining the person’s thoughts), or if one does not ever possess the ability to think otherwise regarding anything, then one is merely left assuming his or her determined thoughts are good — let alone true!
 However, with the “vertigo” Craig referred to in mind, one would not even be free to make that assumption (or not) if they cannot think otherwise.

 This leads to question-begging assumptions (a logical fallacy) when one affirms his thoughts that cannot be otherwise are true.
 It is impossible for a determinist to know their thoughts are the best when they simply cannot be other than they are.
 The so-called agent has no ability to think otherwise — ever — regarding anything!